citp/privacy-policy-historical/c/co/com/commvault.com.md

 ### Cookies

-Our websites use cookies (which includes third-party cookies to support analytics functionality) and other similar technologies to improve the user experience.
+Our websites use cookies (which includes third party cookies to support analytics functionality) and other similar technologies to improve the user experience.
 For more information on this, please see our Cookie Policy.

 ### Your rights